Images

 <img src=".../Ladybug.jpg" aria-hidden="true">

-Use aria-hidden with caution as it may hide elements that you do not wish to hide.
+Use aria-hidden with caution as it may hide elements that you don't want to hide.

 Images in CSS

-When you add a background image with CSS, a screen reader will not detect the image file.
+When you add a background image with CSS, a screen reader cannot detect the image file.
 Be sure you want the image to be hidden before applying this method.

 Informative images

-An informative image is an image that conveys a simple concept, idea, or emotion.
-Types of informative images include photos of real-world objects, essential icons, simple drawings, and images of text.
+An informative image is an image that conveys a concept, idea, or emotion.
+Informative images include photos of real-world objects, essential icons, simple drawings, and images of text.

 If your image is informative, you should include programmatic alternative text describing the purpose of the image.
 Alternative image descriptions—often abbreviated as "alt text"—give AT users more context about an image and help them better understand an image's message or intent.

-Simple alternative descriptions using <img> elements are achieved by including the alt attribute, regardless of the file type it points to, such as .jpg, .png, .svg, and others.
+Alternative descriptions for the <img> elements are added by including the alt attribute, regardless of the file type it points to, such as .jpg, .png, .svg, and others.

 <img src=".../Ladybug_Swarm.jpg" alt="A swarm of red ladybugs is resting on the leaves of my prize rose bush.">